Exercise Garuda Shield 21

-U.S. Army Paratroopers assigned to 1st Squadron, 73rd Calvary Regiment, 2nd Brigade Combat Team, 82nd Airborne Division, combined arms rehearsal with Indonesian Armed Forces during Ecercise Garuda Shield 21 at Anderson Air Force Base, Guam on August 1, 2021.
-Garuda Shield 21 is a joint-exercise with Tentara Nasional Indonesia (Indonesian Armed Forces) intent on increasing airborne interoperability.
+U.S. Army Jumpmasters assigned to the 82nd Airborne Division conduct a Jumpmaster Personnel Inspection (JMPI) while flying from Andersen Air Force Base, Guam on a Boeing C-17 Globemaster III during Exercise Garuda Shield 21 on August 4, 2021.
+Garuda Shield 21 is a joint-exercise with the Tentara Nasional Indonesia (Indonesian Armed Forces) intent on increasing airborne interoperability by conducting Airborne Operations into Indonesia.
 (U.S. Army photo by Sgt.
-Isaih Vega)
+Catessa Palone.)

 |Date Taken: